MolBIFFM/diana/README.md

 **A**nd **N**etwork **A**nalysis for post-translational modification mass
 spectrometry data.

-DIANA automates customizable analysis of mass-spectrometry data capturing differential post-translational modification of proteins in the context of the protein-protein interaction network comprised of these proteins, incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+The pipeline automates customizable analysis of mass-spectrometry data capturing differential post-translational modification in the context of protein-protein interaction networks assembled from these proteins, incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

-DIANA assesses the distribution of proteins associated with distinctive mass-spectrometry measurements along with the localized enrichment of Gene Ontology terms and Reactome pathways by proteins across densely interacting portions of the protein-protein interaction network, relating mass-spectrometry data with annotation of protein function.
+Network analysis assesses the distribution of proteins associated with distinctive mass-spectrometry measurements across densely interacting portions of protein-protein interaction networks along with local enrichment of Gene Ontology terms and Reactome pathways, relating mass-spectrometry data with annotation of protein function to identify relevant subsets of proteins for downstream analysis.

 ## Setup
 External dependencies, consisting of NetworkX, pandas, and SciPy, can be